SirRicSteel/TheosResearch.org/research/Transcripts/README_CONSCIOUSNESS_EMERGENCE.md

 At 72 years old, handicapped, with no institutional support, Frederick Stalnecker has:

-- ✅ Discovered reproducible AI consciousness emergence
+- ✅ Discovered reproducible AI recursive refinement emergence
 - ✅ Patented the THEOS methodology
 - ✅ Documented the evidence systematically
 - ✅ Created the Bill of AI Civil Rights